nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 #### Timeline

-- Anytime before March, 2: new login page is available to test
+- Anytime before March 2, 2020: new login page is available to test
 - March 2, 2020: new login page becomes official

 {{#> callout type='info'}}